valkenzz/GenerativeCityPlaningWithDeepRL/README.md

 # GenerativeCityPlaningWithDeepRL
 This work explore how DeepRl can be use for urban Zone planing.
++++

 ## Usage
+The usage is detaill in the commante of the code.
+## Repository
-the environement is located in city.py, while the Training et result is in main.ipynd
+the environement is located in city.py, while the Training et result is in main.ipynd.
 ## Contact
 For any question or bug, don't hesitate to contact valentin.meo.1@ulaval.ca or theo.cavailles.1@ulaval.ca or use github at : https://github.com/valkenzz/Bigeleisen_KIE
 ##Contributing